How to Successfully Close Commercial Solar Deals with DemandEx

 The ROI-payback approach: “If you want to increase your project ROI and reduce your payback time, we can add building control software that can reduce your demand charges by 30% or about $X per year.
 It can also shorten your payback by 1 to 3 years.
 The green/climate/sustainability approach: We can add an energy control software that coordinates with solar production.
 It not only saves you more money than solar alone, it also cuts your building’s carbon intensity by half.”

-Step 2 – Educate customers on the demand charge problem
+Educate customers on the demand charge problem

-Step 1 works for owners and building managers who understand demand charges, but that’s not always the case.
+The above works for owners and building managers who understand demand charges, but that’s not always the case.
 For clients who don’t get the difference between energy charges and demand charges, this is the time to educate them about why solar alone doesn’t help solve their demand charge problem.

-The next step is to take out their utility bill and patiently explain all of the charges and rates.
+Next, take out their utility bill and patiently explain all of the charges and rates.
 Most importantly:

 Make sure they understand how their highest peak of the month sets their monthly demand charge.